Applied Psychology

 Sports psychology is a specialised field that focuses on understanding how to optimise athletes’ mental and physical performance.
 Although not currently registered under the Health Professions Council of South Africa (HPCSA), mental health practitioners can expand their practice to include sports psychology as a niche focus.

 To give an overview, sports psychologists work to achieve a specific goal with teams and individuals.
-These goals include team organisation and functioning, winning tournaments, increasing physical capabilities and building teams and programmes.
+These goals include improving team organisation and functioning, increasing physical capabilities and winning tournaments

 Sports psychology in the media